Ethics

 Relationships with former clients

-It is not unusual for clients and therapists to come to respect and even like each other as human beings.
-As you can see from item 37 in the new BACP Ethical Framework, there is no strict prohibition on changing a relationship with a former client into a friendship or a business relationship.
+As you can see from item 37 in the new BACP Ethical Framework, there is no strict prohibition on changing a relationship with a former client into a friendship or a business relationship after therapy is over.
 However, any such change is to be considered carefully and the decision has to be governed by strict rules, which are mainly concerned with the former client’s safety.
+As an experienced practitioner (I have been in practice since 1999), I do not agree with this rule.

-In my many years of practice I have been asked many times by clients if I would be prepared to be friends at the end of therapy after a certain, agreed-upon ‘cooling off’ period.
+During my years of practice I have been asked many times by clients if I would be prepared to be friends at the end of therapy after a certain, agreed-upon ‘cooling off’ period.
 I recognise this as an expression of respect, and affection towards me and am deeply honoured.
-However, in my many years of practice I have decided against developing friendships with former clients.
+However, I do not develop friendships with former clients.

-Apart from the obviously reasonable guidelines in the Ethical Framework, there is something a bit uneasy for me about changing something that started out as a one-way relationship into a two-way one.
-From a humanistic perspective I see myself as being hired temporarily to accompany my clients somewhere along their journey to develop to their full potential.
-I have a job to do and that’s what I am paid for.
+Apart from the guidelines in the Ethical Framework, there is something a bit uneasy for me about changing something that started out as a one-way relationship into a two-way one.
+Therapists are hired to accompany their clients somewhere along their journey to develop to their full potential.
+Therapy relationships should last as long as clients need them to, but they are always temporary.
+Psychotherapy is not a ‘lifestyle’ option, or a crutch to help people cope.
+It is there to fulfil a purpose.
+Once the purpose has been fulfilled the therapy is over.

 In natural friendships or relationships if we only focus on ourselves, our needs or feelings and never consider the needs or feelings of the other, or give them the space to share and get support from us, it’s not going to work.
 Friendships can be hugely therapeutic in their own way.
 But they have to be equal.
 Therapy is something that people use when they temporarily need an uneven situation, deliberately, in order to take care of their own needs without interruption.

-Another reason to avoid friendships with former clients has to do with whether a client ever wants to come back and do some more therapy work.
-I believe this should be available to former clients if they ever need this.
+Another reason to avoid friendships with former clients has to do with whether a client ever wants to come back and do some more work.
+I believe this should be available to former clients if they ever need this, and as long as the therapist is still in practice.
 If you have any questions about any of this feel free to contact me.

 Therapeutic safety